fzankl/docsify-plugin-flexible-alerts/README.md

 ## Customizations

 To use the plugin just modify an existing blockquote and prepend a line matching pattern `[!type]`.
-By default types `NOTE`, `TIP`, `WARNING` and `ATTENTION` are supported.
+By default, types `NOTE`, `TIP`, `WARNING` and `ATTENTION` are supported.
 You can extend the available types by providing a valid configuration (see below for an example).

 ```markdown
 > [!NOTE]